 ADB-Tuvalu Partnership Strategy

-The country operations business plan (COBP), 2015-2017, for Tuvalu is aligned with ADB’s Pacific Approach, 2010-2014, which serves as the country partnership strategy, and Tuvalu’s National Strategy for Sustainable Development, 2005-2015 (Te Kakeega II).
-The focus of the COBP on strengthening public sector management and the transport sector, particularly port development, supports the Te Kakeega II objectives of good governance, macroeconomic growth and stability, and sustainable economic infrastructure.
-These strategic priorities are in line with ADB's Midterm Review of Strategy 2020.
+The country operations business plan (COBP), 2016-2018 for Tuvalu is aligned with ADB’s Interim Pacific Approach, 2015 and the Midterm Review of Strategy 2020.
+The focus on strengthening public sector management and the transport sector, particularly outer island port development, supports Tuvalu’s National Strategy for Sustainable Development, 2005-2015 objectives of good governance, macroeconomic growth and stability, and sustainable economic infrastructure.

 The Public Communications Policy (PCP) recognizes that transparency and accountability are essential to development effectiveness.
 It establishes the disclosure requirements for documents and information ADB produces or requires to be produced.